eman-hamad/Tourist-Guide-Bloc/README.md

 # Tourist Guide

+# Tourist Guide

 Tourist Guide is a mobile application built using **Flutter and Bloc state management** that serves as a travel and tourism guide.
 The app allows users to explore various places, save their favorite spots, and interact with a variety of travel-related features.
-It leverages **SharedPreferences** for local data storage, and various UI components to enhance user experience  and bloc to manage states .It separates business logic from the UI, making the app more scalable, testable, and easier to maintain.
+It leverages **Firebase Firestore** for real-time data storage, **Firebase Authentication** for secure user authentication, and **SharedPreferences** for local data storage.
+The app also uses various UI components to enhance user experience and Bloc to manage states, separating business logic from the UI, making the app more scalable, testable, and easier to maintain.

 ---

 ## Features

 - **Theme Customization**: Toggle between dark and light modes to customize the visual experience.
 Dark mode is perfect for low-light environments, while light mode ensures clarity during the day.
-This app can also adapt to device's system settings.
+This app can also adapt to the device's system settings.
-- **User Authentication**: Sign up and login to save your preferences, such as favorite places and profile images.
+- **User Authentication**: Secure sign-up and login using **Firebase Authentication** to save user preferences, such as favorite places and profile images.
+- **Real-Time Data Sync**: **Firebase Firestore** is used to store and sync user data, favorite places, and place details in real-time.
 - **Place Details**: Browse through a list of places, view details, and add them to favorites.
+Favorite places are synced across devices using Firestore.
 - **Custom Widgets**: Reusable and customizable widgets for a consistent and easy-to-use UI.
-- **Data Persistence**: SharedPreferences are used for storing user data and preferences locally.
+- **Data Persistence**: **SharedPreferences** are used for storing user data and preferences locally, while **Firestore** handles cloud-based data storage and synchronization.

 ---